 As seen in the illustration below, each consumer group will receive all the messages stored within the station.

-Searched terms: retention, Retention
+Searched terms: max message, max message size, retention, Retention